jdoores16/Elect_Enginv1/replit.md

 ## AI Architecture

+**Central AI Brain**: Both Home and Task Build AIs pull knowledge and processing power from the same central intelligence.

-**Persistent AI (Home Screen)**:
+**Persistent AI (Home Screen)** - The Ever-Learning Master:
 - The true design engineer being trained and taught
 - Lives in the Home tab permanently
 - Learns, adapts, and grows from all interactions
 - Tracks templates, chat history, and learned workflows
 - Maintains long-term memory and knowledge
-- Responds to user queries and performs any task in Home tab
-- **Copies itself** at current state when user starts a Task Build
+- **Does everything the app is designed to do** - responds to queries, generates drawings, processes files, etc.

-**Task Build System (Ephemeral Workspaces)**:
+**Task Build AI** - Temporary Worker:
-- Each Task Build starts with a **copy** of the Home AI's current knowledge
+- Sent off by the Home AI to complete a specific task
+- Has the **full power** of the central AI brain to complete tasks
-- Works with snapshot of templates, workflows, and learned patterns
+- Works with current templates, workflows, and learned patterns from the master
 - Task Builds are completely ephemeral - temporary workspaces with zero long-term storage
 - Chat conversations are NOT saved
 - Uploaded files are NOT saved
 - Generated outputs are NOT saved
 - Workflow learning is NOT retained
+- Nothing remains from the task when it ends

 **Automatic Deletion Triggers** - Task build ends and all data is deleted when:
 1. User says "finished" (explicit completion)